iMoneza/documentation/docs/api-overview.md

 Every API request must include an authentication token.
 Requests without a token or with an invalid token return a 401 error.

 The token consists of four pieces of data combined together with newline characters to form the “base string”.
-The base string is then SHA-256 hashed using the secret key.
+The base string is then SHA-256 hashed using the secret key in binary format.
+Finally, base64 encode the hash.
 The four pieces of data used to create the base string are:

 * The HTTP method.
 This should be “GET” or “PUT”, and must be in all caps.
 * The timestamp.
 The timestamp should be based on UTC time and formatted following the specifications of RFC 1123.
 An example of this format would be “Thu, 10 Apr 2008 13:30:00 GMT”.